-UNRWA’s capacity to support Palestine refugees in achieving their full potential in human development depends, amongst other things, on the ability of its staff to uphold and promote the highest standards of ethical and professional conduct.
+UNRWA’s capacity to support Palestine refugees in achieving their full potential in human development depends, amongst other things, on the ability of its staff and personnel to uphold and promote the highest standards of ethical and professional conduct.
 This helps to create the trust that allows us to effectively support beneficiaries, contributes towards building a harmonious workplace, and is critical for preserving and enhancing public confidence in the Agency.

 An ethical working environment and culture is visible in how we recruit, train and retain staff, in how we engage with each other and beneficiaries, and in how we make decisions.
 Maintaining an ethical culture has a direct impact on our ability to effectively protect and assist Palestine refugees and other beneficiaries, as well as on our own wellbeing.

-An organisation-wide network of Ethics Focal Points supports and encourages an ethical and harmonious workplace culture, by providing staff with ethics advice and awareness sessions, referring formal complaints and assisting in policy development.
+An organisation-wide network of Ethics Focal Points supports and encourages an ethical and harmonious workplace culture, by providing staff and personnel with ethics advice and awareness sessions, referring formal complaints and assisting in policy development.

 - “What is Ethics”Poster